mamonu/boldbestpractice/docs/5_version_control.md

 !!! info inline end "Commit little and often"
     You should commit often and with small changes.
-Some of the benefits of doing this :
-    - [x] you identify bugs more easily because fewer things are changing at the same time
+One benefit of doing this is that you can identify possible bugs more easily because fewer things are changing at the same time.
-    - [x] you can react quickly to urgent fixes, such as updates and last minute changes

 - [x] Make your project version controlled by initialising a Git repository in its directory using `git init`